Is The SteamDeck LCD Still Worth It With OLED Around?

 LCD backlight can make a solid black background on the screen in a dark room look like a grayish unevenly backlit rectangle – which is the case with many LCDs.
 On an OLED device, you won’t have that problem at all.
 Personally, during these two years, and many hours spend with the SteamDeck LCD on at night, I haven’t really been bothered by the presence of the screen backlight at all.

-While the higher refresh rate on the OLED is great, running games at 90hz, and in higher refresh rates than 60hz in general, will take a toll on the SteamDeck’s GPU, which is the same graphics processor in both LCD and OLED versions of the device.
-This upgrade will be most probably useful to you only if you’re able to name a few use cases for it right now, like games that you know will run at 60+ fps without any trouble, and other activities that you need higher refresh rates for.
+While the higher refresh rate on the OLED is great, running games at 90hz, and in higher refresh rates than 60hz in general, will mean that the SteamDeck’s GPU will have to do more work.
+Remember, that the graphics processor in both LCD and OLED versions of the device is the exact same chip.
+This upgrade will be most probably useful to you only if you’re able to name a few use cases for it right now, like games that you want to play and you know that will run at 60+ fps without any trouble, and other activities that you need higher refresh rates for.

 There are more differences than that though.
 A few additional upgrades have been made to the SteamDeck’s hardware, most likely because releasing a new version of the device was a perfect moment to introduce them.
 Here are some other things that are different on the OLED, which you might want to know about if you’re considering an upgrade.